viamrobotics/docs/docs/tutorials/_index.md

     "/tutorials/videos/scuttle-gamepad-preview.gif",
     "/tutorials/try-viam-sdk/image1.gif",
   ]
-description: "Build a robot yourself by following along with a tutorial."
+description: "Build a machine yourself by following along with a tutorial."
 no_list: true
 sitemap:
   priority: 1.0